Release Date: January 22, 2013

 1. (+) Mackenzie, the protagonist - Mac's got a rough life.
 Her brother Ben died, and her parents refuse to speak about him; her Mom, in particular, keeps herself busy, which means that they've moved to a kind of creepy building where she can renovate the cafe on the bottom floor, and which means Mac's plate is quite full with her job and everything else.
 Mac is also a Keeper, courtesy of her grandfather Da, and needs to not only lie to her parents about what she's doing with her life, but also make sure to not get killed in the process by the murderous Histories.
 She's hard, strong, smart, fierce, but also sentimental.
 Also vulnerable, her grief palpable and nostalgia apparent.
 She and her situation are easy to relate to.

 2. (+/-) World-building - Normally, I love it when a world is so detailed, so organized and thought out that it's easy to visualize.
 Except, for me, the problem was visualizing it.
 The way in which we learn about the world felt a bit overwhelming for me, and I couldn't always picture all the hallways and whatnot.
 I really do like the concept of Histories in their drawers, their engraved placards, and Librarians with the knowledge of a select few and the Narrow and the Archives and Crew vs. Keepers and doors leading places you'd never think and the ways in which we think about death.
 I really do--it was just a bit much for me.
-Also, this is a small detail, but jeez, I was so annoyed in the beginning when I didn't know who Da was.
+Also, this is a small detail, but I was confused in the beginning when I didn't know who Da was.
 I've only ever read Da in books as the father, so when Mac kept talking about him and her parents, I kept feeling confused; so did Mac's mom remarry? etc. etc..
 It took way too long for her to just say he was her grandfather, especially considering their relationship.
 Maybe I was just dim-witted when I was reading this, but it seems like such a small detail that could have been fixed.
 Also strange is that no one but her seemed to mention him.
 They were all suffering over their grief for Ben; wouldn't they too have been reminded of Da?
 (Another reason why I was confused, because surely death of the son is a reminder of the death of the father?)

 3. (+) Romance - it's really sweet, on both ends, and funny.
 The dialogue.
 Becoming friends before anything else really happens.
 Learning to trust each other.
 They had nice chemistry and I was rooting for them.
 Also, the primary romantic interest is just plain adorable.
 I don't usually like reading about the arrogant type, but his struck me as a goofy kind of arrogance.